GoaFan77/Enhanced4XModRepo/Readme.txt

 		-TEC Shield Generator upgrade now only has one level, reducing the maximum shield protection from 90% to 70%.
 However, it is now easier to both get the shield generators and the upgrade.
 		-Fixed a bug that caused the buttons in the fleet research window to be misaliegned with the background.
 		-The Eradica Titan's unyielding will ability now only makes the titan invincible for 60/120 seconds.
 However, the titan will still stay alive after this effect finishes.

+1.73 	-Black holes from the Stellar Phenomenon DLC have been reworked.
+They no longer deal periodic damage, but have a chance to suck in a random ships and destroy it!
+		-Neutron Stars and Pulsars now grant Solar Regeneration like normal stars.
+		-Compatible with the new Star Wars: Interregnum add on mod.
+		-Planetary Defenses will no longer attempt to attack invincible objects.